ironsheep/P2-BLDC-Motor-Control/README.md

 ```
 v2.0.0
 - Drive status reporting is not working in base objects so is also reported badly over serial I/F
+- Motor can fault at higher load conditions (we need to add a fallback algortihm so motor doesn't "give up" under load
 v1.1.0
 - Issues with position tracking not working in isp_steering_2wheel.spin2
 - Drive status reporting is not working in base objects (motor and steering)